 One of the must-see attractions in Malaga and the Costa del Sol, El Caminito del Rey, opened its doors in 2015 after being closed for 15 years.
-Besides living the experience first hand, now it is also possible to do a virtual visit of El Caminito.
+Besides living the experience first hand, now it is also possible to do a virtual visit to El Caminito del Rey.
 Are you ready to jump the queue?

 History of El Caminito del Rey